 This gluten-free Italian rice dish is as common here in Milano as eating pizza.
 After all, it is a Northern Italian dish.

 You can easily adjust for as many guests as you need just by adding extra rice and veggies.
-This absolutely delicious dish, is by far one of our favorite risotto healthy recipes, just as our easy stovetop grilled asparagus, and our 15 minutes pasta with asparagus.
+This absolutely delicious dish is by far one of our favorite risotto healthy recipes, just like our easy stovetop grilled asparagus, and our 15 minutes pasta with asparagus.